zhaobaoping/test/BUMO_ATP_Standard.rst

       }
     }

-After the transfer,the destination account has DT tokens of **amount**.
+After the transfer, the destination account has DT tokens of **amount**.

-.. note:: If the destination account is not activated,the transaction of tranferring tokens will fail.
+.. note:: If the destination account is not activated, the transaction of tranferring tokens will fail.

 Additionally Issuing Tokens
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^